Rethinking Retrieval-Augmented Generation as a Cooperative Decision-Making Problem: Conclusion

-In this paper, we reformulate Retrieval-Augmented Generation (RAG) as a cooperative multi-agent decision-making problem and propose Cooperative Retrieval-Augmented Generation (CoRAG).
+In this paper, we reformulate reranking and generation as two equal participants in a cooperative decision-making problem and propose Cooperative Retrieval-Augmented Generation (CoRAG).
 Unlike conventional RAG frameworks, where the generator exhibits an asymmetric dependency on the reranker and generation quality is highly sensitive to the reranking results, CoRAG treats the reranker and generator as two peer decision-makers.
 Specifically, the reranker decides which documents, and in what organization, to present to the generator, while the generator determines how to effectively utilize the provided information to accomplish the generation task.
 Through this cooperative formulation, CoRAG alleviates the generator’s reliance on overly strict document ordering and enables more robust coordination between retrieval and generation, leading to improved overall performance.